bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     - From a Template.
     - From an ISO file.

-   You will see the list in a modal window that contains the templates/ISOs with the "Ready" status available for the selected zone, as well as user's account or the whole domain.
+   You will see a list in a modal window that contains templates/ISOs with the "Ready" status available for the selected zone, as well as user's account or the whole domain.

    The filtering tool allows finding a necessary option by selecting among templates/ISOs by OS families, types and groups, or search the source by a name or a part of its name.